 Theo had a question.
 Alyssa, in usual fashion, had the answer.

 He'd gone to his best friend Matt — as he does for most things that matter — and Matt delivered.
 The reservation was at Maple & Ash, one of the most celebrated hot spots in the Phoenix-Scottsdale area.
-The kind of swanky joint where even the servers wear designer suits and the walls are draped in velvet and the florals look like they were designed for a wedding.
+The kind of swanky joint where even the servers wear designer suits and the walls are draped in velvet and the florals look like they were designed for The Met Gala.
 Dark, sultry, classy, a little decadent.
-Exactly their kind of place.
+Exactly the vibe the occasion called for.

 Alyssa was already smitten before they'd even ordered.
 She was mid-gasp, mid-sentence, babbling excitedly about how much she already loved it there, when the server glided over and slid an oversized menu larger than her torso directly in front of her.